zephir74/Secured-chat/README.md

 ## Description

-This is a simple chat made in C. You have various commands availables, such as:
+This is a secured chat made in C. You have various commands available, such as:

 - /help : display the help menu